Edinburgh-Software-Engineering-Methods/sem/use-cases/use-case-1.md

 ## CHARACTERISTIC INFORMATION

 ## Goal in Context
-As a user, I want to produce reports of all the countries in the world organized by largest population to smallest so that population report can be analyzed efficiently.
+As a *user*, I want *to produce reports of all the countries in the world organized by largest population to smallest* *so that population report can be analyzed efficiently.*

 ## Scope
 Global population analysis.